stripedpajamas/ssb-over-ssh/README.md

 # ssb-over-ssh

 ## goal
-run an ssb app like patchbay on a local machine, while running the main sbot (ssb-server) on a remote server. tunnel the relevant ports (8008/8007) through SSH.
+run an ssb app on a local machine, while running the main sbot (ssb-server) on a remote server. tunnel the relevant ports (8008/8007) through SSH.

 ## basics
 - create a cloud server (Ubuntu)